 The RSPCA's position on native animals is perhaps the most revealing about how opposition largely stems form a cynical view of humanity.
 It basically considers us to be incapable of meeting the special needs of native animals because some of us can't meet the needs of dogs and cats.
 In its own words:

 The RSPCA’s attitude is somewhat understandable because it deals with extreme cases of neglect.
 Dealing with animal cruelty day after day makes it easy for them to just think no one should be allowed pets just as a social worker who works in a battered wives’ refuge would find it easy to think all men are bastards.
 While there are bad people out there, sometimes faith needs to be extended if people are to improve themselves.
 Low expectations tends to produce low outcomes.
-Furthermore, it is important not to act like an uptight school teacher that punishes everyone in order in order to release some frustration with not being able to punish the minority that treat animals badly.

 Although some of us don't want to admit it, we humans are a major part of the Australian ecosystem.
 Over the next few thousands years, the dominant native animals will be those that are best able to form a symbiotic relationship with the evolution of our lifestyle, and those animals will not be those locked in a zoo.
 There are an estimated 7.4 million households in Australia.
 If every household kept one native animal as a pet, then there would be 7.4 million households forming affectionate ideas to native fauna and 7.4 million households forming a symbiotic relationship with native animals.
 7.4 million Australians caring for native wildlife is a far superior situation than a couple of researchers with their cages intent on preserving genetic purity or getting funding to go around killing things.